At what point should senior citizens stop driving?

 Elderly Driver Accident Statistics

-The elderly generally have slower reflexes, decreasing awareness of surroundings and poor vision.
+Elderly drivers generally have slower reflexes, decreasing awareness of surroundings and poor vision.
 However, according to the National Highway Traffic Safety Administration and the Insurance Institute of Highway Safety show that drivers between the age group of 64 and 69 years old are the safest drivers on the road.
 On the other hand, senior drivers account for the highest crash rates per mile driven.

 Although numbers have grown, a study in 2008 that was conducted by an insurance institute shows that fewer elderly people were involved in fatal collisions from 1997 to 2006.
 This could be due to the improved health of seniors and making more responsible decisions such as avoiding night time driving and busy times of the day.